 The RPS rules outline the process for certifying renewable generating facilities within a certain period of time.
 Renewable generators, including BTM generators, must be certified as a qualified Tier I (including solar energy systems) or Tier II renewable source through the completion of an application approved by the Commission.
 The Commission assigns a unique certification number to each eligible renewable energy generator that is approved.
-Renewable energy generators may be decertified by the Commission if they are determined to no longer be an eligible renewable resource due to a material change in the nature of the resource, or fraud.
-Before being decertified, a renewable energy generator will be given 30 days written notice and an opportunity to show cause why it should not be decertified.
+Renewable energy generators may be decertified by the Commission if they are determined to no longer be an eligible renewable resource due to a material change in the nature of the resource, gross negligence, or fraud.
+Unless the generator facility owner requests it, or a District law mandates otherwise, 30 days written notice will be given with an opportunity to show cause why it should not be decertified.